 GPU Memory vs. RAM

 GPU memory, often called VRAM, and system RAM has many things in common.
-First, they’re both random-access memory, which means you can write and read any type of data to them.
+First, they’re both random-access memory, which means you can write and read any data to them.

 However, VRAM is often split into several chunks that store different things.
 For example, frame buffers, depth buffers, shadow maps, textures, mesh, and other assets are all stored in VRAM.

 Your system RAM temporarily stores all the data your CPU needs or may need soon.
-In addition, the programs and files that are being used are held in RAM.
+In addition, the programs and files being used are held in RAM.

 For example, all Chrome tabs are stored in RAM, allowing lightning-fast switching between tabs.

-VRAM speed is determined by GDDR (or HBM) version, memory bus width, and frequency.
+The GDDR (or HBM) version determines VRAM speed, memory bus width, and frequency.
 Speaking of frequency, VRAM easily reaches speeds of 10,000 – 15,000 MHz.

 RAM is much slower.
 Clock speeds usually range between 2400 – 6400 MHz, depending on the DDR version and clock speed.